MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 *Applies to: data source admin*

 To start getting data from your source file into Viva Insights, the Microsoft 365 admin needs to create and register an app in Azure.
-As the data source admin, you’ll need to help the Microsoft 365 admin register their app by giving them a security certificate.
+As the data source admin, you need to help the Microsoft 365 admin register their app by giving them a security certificate.

 Here’s what to do: